Wildcats (comics): Wildcats volume 4 (2008)

 In July 2008 Wildstorm debuted a new ongoing WildCats series written by Christos Gage and pencilled by Neil Googe following on from the imprint's Number of the Beast mini-series.
 Adam Beechen took over writing duties from Gage in late 2009, with he and artist Tim Seeley starting with issue #19 until the book's cancellation in December 2010 with #30.

 WildC.A.T.s volume 2 (2022)

-In November 2022 (cover date January 2023), DC debuted WildC.A.T.s the second volume to feature the same abbreviated stylization in the title as the first series in 1992.
+In November 2022 (cover date January 2023), DC debuted WildC.A.T.s; it was the second volume to feature the same abbreviated stylization in the title as the first series in 1992.
 Written by Matthew Rosenberg and illustrated by Stephen Segovia, it sees Grifter working for the HALO Corporation to assemble a group of operatives to embark upon missions in the outskirts of the DC Universe.
 Its first task is to round up an elite group of scientists, which puts the group into conflict with the scientists' mysterious leader, Void.
 The team also comes into conflict with a shadowy organization called the Court of Owls.